-Since clusters are built around central mean values, there need to be an initial set of centroids to use for the first pass over the data set.
+Since clusters are built around central mean values, there needs to be an initial set of centroids to use for the first pass over the data set.
 The min and max values from table 3.5 are used for two of the centroids.
-However many centroids it still needs are generated to be evenly spaced between the min and max.
+The remaining k-2 centroids are generated to be evenly spaced between the min and max.

 Table 3.7.